volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `prefixes` - (Required) List of IPv4 prefixes that represent an endpoint (`String`).

+### Ip Matcher

+The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes in the IP Prefix Sets..

+`invert_matcher` - (Optional) Invert the match result. (`Bool`).

+`prefix_sets` - (Required) A list of references to ip_prefix_set objects..
+See [ref](#ref) below for details.

 ### Ip Prefix List

-IPv4 prefix string..
+The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes from the list..

 `invert_match` - (Optional) Invert the match result. (`Bool`).

 `ip_prefixes` - (Required) List of IPv4 prefix strings. (`String`).

+### Ip Threat Category List

+IP threat categories to choose from.

+`ip_threat_categories` - (Required) The IP threat categories is obtained from the list and is used to auto-generate equivalent label selection expressions (`List of Strings`).

 ### Item

-Criteria for matching the values for the header.
+Criteria for matching the values for the cookie.
 The match is successful if any of the values in the input satisfies the criteria in the matcher..

 `exact_values` - (Optional) A list of exact values to match the input against. (`String`).